 To register for a Clep exam, go to http://clep.collegeboard.org/started.
 After you paid, print out your admissions ticket, and bring with you the day when you are scheduled to take the test.

 Administration Fee: $20

 This fee is payable directly to Grace College for non-Grace students.
-This payment may be included when you pay for your CLEP exam.
 Students who are currently enrolled at Grace or have deposited for the next school year do not have to pay this fee.

 Transcript Fee: $20

 Credit cards are accepted for telephone orders through CLEP Services at 800-257-9558.
 For mail requests use the bottom half of the Candidate Score Report.
 Instructions are provided on the form.